magepow/magento-2-wallpaper/README.md

-# Magento2 Wallpaper
+# Magento2 Wallpaper Change the product price as desired

-# Details
+## Details

+- The module adds the option of price, product quality as desired

+## Description

+- Receive feedback, reviews from customers about products or receive information and requests about products from customers via email.

-- Module has the function of easily changing the default price of the product,
+- Change the price of the product according to the length, the width can be the height.

+- Change the price of the product by unit of measure such as inch, cm, meters, foot, ... can add or change to pound, kg, gram ...

+- Sample order can be ordered

 # I : Download Magento 2 Wallpaper Extension
    ### ✓ Install Magepow Wallpaper via composer (recommend)